Jack Vance: Characteristics and commentary

 The mystery novels reveal much about Vance's evolution as a science fiction and fantasy writer.
 He stopped working in the mystery genre in the early 1970s, except for science-fiction mysteries; see below.
 Bad Ronald is especially noteworthy for its portrayal of a trial-run for Howard Alan Treesong of The Book of Dreams.
 The Edgar-Award-winning The Man in the Cage is a thriller set in North Africa at around the period of the French-Algerian war.
 A Room to Die In is a classic 'locked-room' murder mystery featuring a strong-willed young woman as the amateur detective.
 Bird Isle, a mystery set at a hotel on an island off the California coast, reflects Vance's taste for farce.

 Vance's two rural Northern California mysteries featuring Sheriff Joe Bain were well received by the critics.
 The New York Times said of The Fox Valley Murders: "Mr. Vance has created the county with the same detailed and loving care with which, in the science fiction he writes as Jack Vance, he can create a believable alien planet."
-And Dorothy B. Hughes, in The Los Angeles Times, wrote that it was "fat with character and scene".
+Dorothy B. Hughes, in The Los Angeles Times, wrote that it was "fat with character and scene".
 As for the second Bain novel, The New York Times said: "I like regionalism in American detective stories, and I enjoy reading about the problems of a rural county sheriff ... and I bless John Holbrook Vance for the best job of satisfying these tastes with his wonderful tales of Sheriff Joe Bain ...".

 Vance has also written mysteries set in his science fiction universes.
 An early 1950s short story series features Magnus Ridolph, an interstellar adventurer and amateur detective who is elderly and not prone to knocking anyone down, and whose exploits appear to have been inspired, in part, by those of Jack London's South Seas adventurer, Captain David Grief.
 The "Galactic Effectuator" novelettes feature Miro Hetzel, a figure who resembles Ridolph in his blending of detecting and troubleshooting (the "effectuating" indicated by the title).
 A number of the other science fiction novels include mystery, spy thriller, or crime-novel elements: The Houses of Iszm, Son of the Tree, the Alastor books Trullion and Marune, the Cadwal series, and large parts of the Demon Princes series.

 According to writer Michael Chabon, "Jack Vance is the most painful case of all the writers I love who I feel don’t get the credit they deserve.
 If ‘The Last Castle’ or ‘The Dragon Masters’ had the name Italo Calvino on it, or just a foreign name, it would be received as a profound meditation, but because he's Jack Vance and published in Amazing Whatever, there's this insurmountable barrier."

 Vance fans developed a website called Totality (pharesm.org), which enables users to do electronic searches of the Vance Integral Edition texts.